International Travel Awards

 Eligible expenses

 Conference fees, air and ground transit, lodging, meals (subject to University limits and rules) may be requested.
 Applicants should specify the number of nights and cost per night for lodging, and the number of days and per diem for food.
-The budget expenses must be itemized and in U.S. dollar amounts.
-Please see attached example of itemized budget expenses: EXAMPLE of International Travel Award Application Budget Information.
+Applicants should list, or provide detail, explaining any expenditures listed in the "Other" category on the budget area of the application form.
+All budget expenses must be itemized and in U.S. dollar amounts.
 Applications that are missing requested information, and do not have an itemized budget will not be reviewed by the Committee.
 Funds must be used for costs in compliance with University regulations and policies (Op8.22-3 Expense Allowances).
 All amounts are to be reported in U.S. Dollars.

 Funding limits

 Applications will be due in the Graduate College on January 15th, April 15th, July 15th, and October 15th, and must be for one trip only.
 Applications will not be accepted for travel that has been initiated before the deadline, nor will applications be considered between published deadlines.
 In order to adhere to the deadline schedule, the committee will consider applications without confirmation of formal acceptance of the presentation; however documentation of presentation is necessary for use of awarded funds.
 Announcements of funding will generally be within one month after each deadline.
-Applications must include a statement from the Department Head specifying financial commitment of department/college funding and explaining how presenting will benefit the applicant’s research agenda and advance the university’s research mission.
+Applications must include a statement from the Academic Unit Leader specifying financial commitment of department/college funding and explaining how presenting will benefit the applicant’s research agenda and advance the university’s research mission.
+If the applicant is the Academic Unit Leader, then the letter of support must come from the Dean.
+See example Letter of Support from Dean.

-The applicant is responsible for circulating the application to her/his Department Head and College Dean, and ensuring it is submitted electronically (as one PDF document) to the Assistant to the Dean of the Graduate College (LisaTaylor@MissouriState.edu) by the deadline.
+The applicant is responsible for circulating the application to her/his Academic Unit Leader and College Dean, and ensuring it is submitted electronically (as one PDF document) to the Assistant to the Dean of the Graduate College (LisaTaylor@MissouriState.edu) by the deadline.
+Late applications cannot be accepted.
 The International Travel Awards committee will review applications and make recommendations to the Associate Provost/Dean of the Graduate College and the Provost.
 For questions regarding the application, contact Lisa Taylor in the Graduate College (417-836-5388).

 Award administration